-We have a significant amount of debt and expect to (subject to applicable restrictions in our debt instruments) incur additional debt in the future as Charter maintains its stated objective of 4.0 to 4.5 times Adjusted EBITDA leverage (net debt divided by the last twelve months Adjusted EBITDA).
-As of December 31, 2022, our total principal amount of debt was approximately \$97.4 billion and Charter's leverage ratio was 4.47 times Adjusted EBITDA.
+We have a significant amount of debt and expect to (subject to applicable restrictions in our debt instruments) incur additional debt in the future as we maintain our stated objective of 4.0 to 4.5 times Adjusted EBITDA leverage (net debt divided by the last twelve months Adjusted EBITDA).
+As of December 31, 2022, our total principal amount of debt was approximately \$97.4 billion with a leverage ratio of 4.47 times Adjusted EBITDA.
 As of December 31, 2022, \$70.7 billion of our debt was rated investment grade and \$26.7 billion was rated high yield debt.
 This split rating allows us to access both the investment grade debt market and the high yield debt market.